schreiben/elementary-writer/README.md

-# elementary-writer
+# elementary-writing
-Gtk text editing app for writers.
-It is optimized for Elementary OS.
+An app for text writers.